Delta (situational awareness system)

-Delta is a situational awareness and battlefield management system developed and used in Ukraine.
-The system integrates information from a broad network of participants, including troops, civilian officials, and vetted bystanders; and a wide range of streams, including sensors, intelligence sources, surveillance satellites and drones, especially geolocated data, which it maps in real time, along with pictures of enemy assets.
+Delta is a situational awareness and battlefield management system developed by the Ukrainian military services for use in the Russo-Ukrainian War, especially following the Russian invasion of Ukraine.

+The system gathers and integrates information from diverse participants, including reconnaissance units, civilian officials, foreign intelligence partners, and vetted bystanders.
+Sources include commercial and military drones, sensor networks, satellite imagery, and intelligence from partner countries.
+Geolocated data is mapped in real time, along with pictures of enemy assets.

-Delta is used by the Ukrainian military services, as part of the Russo-Ukrainian War, especially after the launch of the 2022 Russian invasion of Ukraine, for a wide range of battlefield management tasks, including the planning of operations and combat missions, coordination between units, and secure exchange of information about the location of enemy forces.
+Delta covers a wide range of battlefield management tasks, including the planning of operations and combat missions, coordination between units, and secure exchange of information about the location of enemy forces.

 On the backend side, it's a cloud native environment.
 On the client side, it runs on regular PCs, laptop, tablets or mobile phones.

 Involved in the development and supervision of the system are the Center for Innovation and Development of Defense Technologies of the Ministry of Defense of Ukraine, the NGO Aerorozvidka and Mykhailo Fedorov, Minister of the Ukrainian Ministry of Digital Transformation.

 The system became broadly operational in August 2022.
 The software was developed in coordination with NATO.
 The system was first tested in 2017, as part of a NATO initiative "to wean troops off Russian standards of siloing information among ground units instead of sharing it".
 Ukraine surprised NATO in quickly making this system even more accessible to troops than "more modern militaries".
 Delta, in its prototype phase, was first "pressed to its limits" during the Ukrainian counteroffensive to the Russian Kyiv convoy.
 The Ukrainian Defense Ministry credits Delta for helping identify 1500 confirmed, Russian targets daily during this time period.

 In December 2022, Delta was the target of an adversarial phishing endeavor.

 On 4 February 2023, the Ukrainian government gave approval to full deployment of the Delta system to the Armed Forces of Ukraine and permitted hosting of Delta's cloud-components outside of Ukraine to protect it against missile and cyber attacks.